Accrington: Economy

-Regeneration and investment
+Poverty, regeneration and investment

+Some areas of Accrington have high levels of poverty and deprivation.
+In one area of the town in 2020, 77% of children were living in poverty.
+Deprivation increased in Accrington from 2004 to 2010.
+The Accrington Town Centre Investment Plan 2022-2032 states "Accrington has severe pockets of deprivation – particularly around employment, income and living environment - which has been getting worse during the last 20 years".

 The council has a regeneration plan in place, which will, according to the council, boost the local economy.
-The plan is to upgrade many old shops and to build a bus station.
+The plan is to upgrade old shops and to build a bus station.
 A memorial for the Accrington Pals may be built outside the town hall.

-The Hyndburn Borough Council plans to spend £10 million to refurbish the town centre, which includes:
+The Hyndburn Borough Council plans to spend £10 million to refurbish the town centre, including: